ultralightbeam/project-2_CNNs-on-traffic-signs/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

-We grab the first sample in the training dataset for a quick understanding of data types.
+We grab the first sample in each class of the training dataset for a quick understanding of data types.

 ![Sample from each class][image_all]